 Q+A with Co-Head of TIFF, Cameron Bailey

-The Toronto International Film Festival is just around the corner as it starts next Thursday, September 5th.
-Once again, Ottawa Life Magazine will be front and centre, bringing you coverage from the festival as we look forward to reviewing the movies that are expected to make waves this upcoming awards season.
-For over 40 years, TIFF has been in existence and it has grown to become one of the most important film festivals in the world.
+The Toronto International Film Festival is just around the corner, starting next Thursday, September 5th.
+Once again, Ottawa Life Magazine will be front and centre, bringing you coverage of the festival as we look forward to reviewing the movies expected to make waves this upcoming awards season.
+For over 40 years, TIFF has existed and has grown to become one of the most important film festivals in the world.

-Continuing with a wonderful tradition, we recently spoke with the Artistic Director and Co-Head of TIFF, Cameron Bailey.
-As someone who has gone to festival for many years I probably get as excited to cross paths with him and someone from his programming team as I would Natalie Portman, after all they are the ones that bring the films to the festival.
+Continuing a wonderful tradition, I recently spoke with the Artistic Director and Co-Head of TIFF, Cameron Bailey.
+As someone who has gone to the festival for many years, I probably get as excited to cross paths with him and someone from his programming team as I would Natalie Portman; after all, they are the ones who bring the films to the festival.

 Thanks so much for taking the time.
 What are you most excited for people to see at this year’s festival?

-It’s really hard to pick an individual film.
+Cameron Bailey: It’s really hard to pick an individual film.
 I’m excited for the festival to open with the Robbie Robertson documentary ‘Once Were Brothers’ and ‘Song of Names’.
 The new Francois Girard is an exciting one for us as well.
-It’s another music film but it’s in the line of ‘Red Violin’ but a different story.
+It’s another music film, but it’s along the lines of ‘Red Violin’ but a different story.

-(Laughing) Yes, it definitely is too early to pick it Keith.
+Cameron Bailey: (Laughing) Yes, it definitely is too early to pick it, Keith.
 I think we need to wait for the audience to choose it.
-It’s so hard to know even based on our own reaction how the audience in Toronto is going to respond and that’s part of the excitement.
-Sometimes we are surprised and other times there are films the audiences react to exactly how we thought they would, but many times audiences embrace films in different ways.
-While audiences loved ‘First Man’ and ‘A Star is Born’, there was just something special, something extra with “Green Book’ that they responded to and that’s why it went on to win the People's Choice Award and then, of course, the Oscar (Best Picture).
+It’s so hard to know, even based on our own reaction, how the audience in Toronto is going to respond, and that’s part of the excitement.
+Sometimes, we are surprised, and other times, there are films the audiences react to exactly how we thought they would, but many times, audiences embrace films in different ways.
+While audiences loved ‘First Man’ and ‘A Star is Born’, there was just something special, something extra with “Green Book’ that they responded to, and that’s why it went on to win the People’s Choice Award and then, of course, the Oscar (Best Picture).

 (Editors Note: Films that win the People’s Choice Award usually go on to have great success at the Academy Awards)

-Anybody who knows me knows that September is my favourite time of the year and one of the main reasons is TIFF.
+Anyone who knows me knows that September is my favourite time of the year, and one of the main reasons is TIFF.
 Anyone you talk to always has great things to say about TIFF.
-What is it that makes the Toronto International Film Festival one of the best ones going?
+What makes the Toronto International Film Festival one of the best ones going?

-Thank you for that.
+Cameron Bailey: Thank you for that.
 That’s very kind of you to say.
-We started as a public festival, as an audience festival and that has always been a unique characteristic that really defines us.
-We have the film industry here, we have buying and selling of movies here, we have a lot of journalists covering the festival, but it all starts with how the audience responds to those films.
+We started as a public and audience festival, and that has always been a unique characteristic that defines us.
+We have the film industry here, buying and selling of movies here, and a lot of journalists covering the festival, but it all starts with how the audience responds to those films.
 It determines so much about how everyone else will respond.
-People come from across the world, from 75 different counties to see how the Toronto audience responds to the films and that remains the distinguishing factor of our festival.
-We are glad that our audience has supported us over all of these years.
+People come from across the world, from 75 different counties, to see how the Toronto audience responds to the films, and that remains the distinguishing factor of our festival.
+We are glad our audience has supported us over all these years.

 Is there anything new this year other than the films?

-One of the new big events is a tribute gala which is a fundraiser for TIFF’s philanthropic activities year-round.
+Cameron Bailey: One of the new big events is a tribute gala, which is a fundraiser for TIFF’s philanthropic activities year-round.
 That’s going to be on the first Monday of the festival.

-This is your first year as the new Co-Head of TIFF.
-Although, with all due respect you were already in that position because of the great relationship you had with Piers (Handling).
+This is your first year as the new Co-Head of TIFF, although with all due respect, you were already in that position because of your great relationship with Piers (Handling).
 This is your first year without Piers.

-Piers hired me a million years ago and I worked along side of him for many many years and I learned a lot from him.
-I am going to try to put all of that info effect this year.
-I have his wisdom with me and I have spent a lot of time talking with him about some of the tough decisions that you have to make in the job and he has helped me so much there and now we have the opportunity to build a new team with Joanna Vicente as Co-Head and the two of us are putting some new teams in place that will carry TIFF forward building on what Piers and Michelle Maheux were able to deliver and the legacy that they built.
+Cameron Bailey: Piers hired me a million years ago, and I worked alongside him for many, many years, and I learned a lot from him.
+I will try to put all of that info into effect this year.
+I have his wisdom with me, and I have spent a lot of time talking with him about some of the tough decisions that you have to make on the job.
+He has helped me so much there, and now we have the opportunity to build a new team with Joanna Vicente as Co-Head.
+The two of us are putting some new teams in place that will carry TIFF forward building on what Piers and Michelle Maheux were able to deliver and the legacy that they built.

 I want to hit with you some rapid-fire questions.

-I know this is going to be tough but I want to hear your answer, your favourite movie of all time.
+I know this will be tough, but I want to hear your answer: your favourite movie of all time?

 What was your top TIFF moment?
-I would think bringing the films in from Lagos, Nigeria?
+Is it bringing the films in from Lagos, Nigeria?

-Two things.
-Going way back, launching the Planet Africa section in 1995 which ran for a decade here at the festival.
-The launch of the Platform section 5 years ago.
-That was something I had worked on with Piers and my colleague Kerri Craddock on for years.
+Cameron Bailey: Two things . . . going way back . . . launching the Planet Africa section in 1995, which ran for a decade here at the festival and the launch of the Platform section five years ago — that was something I worked on with Piers and my colleague Kerri Craddock for years.
 That kind of space that we have carved out for truly independent cinema from around the world is something that is really important to me.

 You’ve interviewed basically everybody.
 You probably have Lady Gaga coming over for dinner.
 When is the last time you got star struck?

-It’s been a while I would say.
-You work with directors and actors and it’s a professional experience; it’s not really about being a fan but I will say that when Piers brought Jean Luc Godard to the festival quite a while ago and he’s somebody whose work I had studied and a big part of the reason why I am in film.
-When I saw his film ‘Breathless’ and 60’s films as a student that really changed my perspective a lot and to meet him was amazing.
+Cameron Bailey: It’s been a while, I would say.
+You work with directors and actors, and it’s a professional experience; it’s not really about being a fan.
+But I will say, it was when Piers brought Jean Luc Godard to the festival quite a while ago.
+He’s somebody whose work I studied and a big part of the reason why I am in film.
+When I saw his film ‘Breathless’ and 60’s films as a student, that really changed my perspective a lot, and to meet him was amazing.

 Lastly, here is an opportunity for you to speak to your audience.
-A lot of people from Ottawa make the short trip to Toronto, why should they come to TIFF this year?
+Many people from Ottawa make the short trip to Toronto; why should they come to TIFF this year?